The Exit 8: Development

 Another way Kotake tried to differentiate the game was by changing the setting from a room to a corridor, specifically inside underground passages and subways.
 One of the more difficult aspects of developing the game was creating the visuals of the passageway.
 Kotake devised a workflow of using photos taken by him to create 3D models as well as using assets from a variety of websites such as the MetaHuman Creator, Pixabay and the UE Marketplace, making a policy during development to use store assets where possible.
 Following questions made by BuzzFeed Japan and Game Makers, Kotake mentioned that the hallway the game is set in was modelled after a real location, although declined to name the station in question to avoid causing the station trouble.
 Speaking further, he mentioned that an art installation in Kiyosumi-shirakawa Station directly inspired one of the anomalies in the game.
 The art installation in-question are diagonal ceiling lights randomly scattered across the ceiling of a hallway which is meant to "resemble the hustle and bustle going on above the ground".
 In August 2025, Kotake revealed the game was originally modelled after a station in Osaka, of which the station's passageway was one he previously travelled through daily to get to school.

 When making the anomalies for the game, Kotake stated he wanted to keep the anomalies at "borderline horror" and "unsettling", citing anomaly inspiration stemming from works such as P.T. and The Shining.
-During development of the game, early concepts on how to deal with the anomalies included taking pictures of the anomalies using a camera or shooting the anomalies with a gun, which Kotake believed didn't match the game's setting.
+During development of the game, early concepts on how to deal with the anomalies included taking pictures of the anomalies using a camera or shooting the anomalies with a gun, which Kotake believed did not match the game's setting.
 Additionally, due to wanting to keep the development of the game short and low budget, he opted instead to incorporate the "proceed or turn back" mechanic.
 During development, the "red water" anomaly caused some difficulties to implement.
 To resolve the issue, Kotake created a static mesh that would follow the structure of the pathway and used a shader to gradually reveal the mesh to create the illusion that the water was flowing.
 When asked about how the game was developed with simplicity in mind, Kotake mentioned that it was likely a build-up of his feelings and experiences from his 7–8 years as an indie developer, although stated he was conscious of games he likes such as Inside, noting its lack of tutorial.